Dune: Extraterrestrial dunes

 Dunes can likely be found in any environment where there is a substantial atmosphere, winds, and dust to be blown.
 Dunes are common on Mars and in the equatorial regions of Titan.

-Titan's dunes include large expanses with modal lengths of about 20–30 km.
+Titan's dunes include large expanses with average lengths of about 20–30 km.
 The regions are not topographically confined, resembling sand seas.
 These dunes are interpreted to be longitudinal dunes whose crests are oriented parallel to the dominant wind direction, which generally indicates west-to-east wind flow.
 The sand is likely composed of hydrocarbon particles, possibly with some water ice mixed in.

 Dunes are a popular theme in science fiction, featuring in depictions of dry Desert planets appearing as early as the 1956 film Forbidden Planet and Frank Herbert's 1965 novel Dune.
 The environment of the desert planet Arrakis (also known as Dune) in the Dune franchise Dune in turn inspired the Star Wars franchise, which includes prominent theme of dunes on fictional planets such as Tatooine, Geonosis, and Jakku.